pillarjs/router/README.md

 they may invoke `next('route')`.
 Calling `next('route')` bypasses the remaining middleware and the handler mounted for this route, passing the request to the next route suitable for handling this request.

+Route handlers and middleware can themselves use `next('router')` at any time to exit the current router instance completely, invoking the top-level callback.

 ### router.param(name, param_middleware)